 ii.
 “There is an old saying which runs, ‘Well begun is half done.’
 This is true indeed when the beginning is inspired and conditioned by the fear of Jehovah.”
 (Morgan)

 e.
 If you are wise, you are wise for yourself: Solomon explained how wisdom and folly directly affect the individual.
-Sometimes we seek wisdom more for others than ourselves; Solomon reminded us that wisdom is for yourself and the fool will bear it alone.
+Sometimes we seek wisdom more for others than ourselves; Solomon reminded us that wisdom is for yourself; the scoffer will not gain from the wisdom of others.
+When he is foolish he will bear it alone.

 i.
 Perhaps there is something like this also implied: “Don’t seek wisdom to please others.
 That isn’t a right or sufficient motivation.
 You are the one who will most benefit from the wisdom you seek after, so let the motivation come from you and not from another.”

 ii.
 “This is perhaps the strongest expression of individualism in the Bible.
 Such statements (cf. Ezekiel 18; Galatians 6:4-5) are not meant to deny that people benefit or suffer from each other’s characters (cf. Proverbs 10:1), but to emphasize that the ultimate gainer or loser is the man himself.”
 (Kidner)

 1. (13-15) The seat of the foolish woman.